At WAHC, we see museums as works-in-progress. Work with us to re-imagine how we represent the stories of working people!

 In 2019, we stripped our walls of 20-year-old exhibits representing labour history in Hamilton and beyond.
-These exhibits privileged an industrial workforce, and realities of work and life that look and feel distant for many.
+These exhibits privileged an industrial workforce, and realities of work and life that look and feel so distant from many.

-Inspired by principles of design thinking, Work In Progress consists of a series of interactive prototype exhibits produced by WAHC staff.
-We invite you to share your ideas and experiences of work, labour, and activism through innovative guided encounters with our prototypes.
-These prototypes will evolve over the next year, and inform how we redesign future exhibits.
+Work In Progress consists of a series of interactive prototype exhibits produced by WAHC staff.
+Inspired by design thinking, we invite you to share your ideas and experiences of work, labour, and activism through innovative guided encounters with our prototypes.
+This radically collaborative process will help us retool and rework our prototype exhibits over the next year, and inform how we redesign our future exhibits.

 Work In Progress is made possible by the generous support of the Hamilton Community Foundation.